OpenDDS/OpenDDS/docs/internal/docs.rst

 Fragments contain RST content for the news along with some RST directive-like metadata.
 Lines starting with ``#`` are ignored as comments.
-Content for the news must be formatted as a `single list item <https://docutils.sourceforge.io/docs/ref/rst/restructuredtext>`__, but can have additional details within them.
+Content for the news must be formatted as a `list <https://docutils.sourceforge.io/docs/ref/doctree.html#bullet-list>`__.

 .. note::